-I suffered from the love-hate relationship with my Gitzo legs until another landscape photographer, to which I have great respect and admiration (Dave Morrow), recommended a set of legs that are completely meeting my needs.
-Dave is the type of landscape photographer who goes on landscape backpacking trip for months at a time so, he knows what he’s talking about.
+I suffered from the love-hate relationship with my Gitzo legs until another landscape photographer, to which I have great respect and admiration – (Dave Morrow), recommended a set of legs that are completely meeting my needs.
+Dave is the type of landscape photographer who goes on landscape backpacking trips for months at a time, so he knows what he’s talking about.

 In any event, the legs that I now use and highly recommend are the Feisol Tournament CT-3342 3-section rapid carbon tripod.

 Not only are this lightweight at 2.27 lbs but they extend full height and only require two joints.
 All the other tripods required three or more which takes more time to set up and take down.
 Additionally, these legs don’t have the joint issues that I experienced with the Gitzo since they are constructed completely differently.